MahmutRuzi/mahmutruzi.github.io/_pages/research.md

 **Codes**

 Some of my previous and current work heavily involves simulation, for which I generally use open-source packages or write my own codes.
 I am experienced in Matlab and taking up python.
 Some matlab codes are available in matlabcentral website.
-Another one is deposited at the University of Bern, Switzerland.
-Link:  https://boris.unibe.ch/146948/ .It's a series of matlab Functions for the Extraction of Refractive Indices from Aerosol Extinction Spectra, using Mie theory.
+Another one is deposited at the [University of Bern](https://boris.unibe.ch/146948/), Switzerland.
+It's a series of matlab functions for the extraction of refractive indices from aerosol extinction spectra, using Mie theory.

-Other codes are available in github, especially here https://github.com/MahmutRuzi/photonics-sim-examples.
+Other codes are available in github, especially [here](https://github.com/MahmutRuzi/photonics-sim-examples).